moileigh/moileigh.github.io/_posts/2019-01-06-eternitys-dawn.md

 this life in one piece to the Life that's beyond

-all we can imaagine at eternity's dawn.
+all we can imagine at eternity's dawn.